TwoRingSoft/Pippin/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](http://mit-license.org)
 [![Cocoapod](http://img.shields.io/cocoapods/v/Pippin.svg?style=flat)](http://cocoapods.org/pods/Pippin)

-Pippin is a collection of utilities to quickly prototype iOS apps and simplify working with Cocoa/UIKit API in Swift.
+Pippin is a collection of utilities to quickly prototype iOS apps and simplify working with Cocoa/UIKit API in Swift, as well as XCTest.

 ## Code

 Pippin is split up into some top-level components: Core, Extensions and CanIHaz.
+The separate PippinTesting delivers tools to work with XCTest.

 ### Core